vivian-dai/Hacktoberfest-2022-Repos/.github/ISSUE_TEMPLATE/new-issue-template-request.md

 ---
 name: New Issue Template Request
-about: Issue templates are limited to reduce the number of spam issues opened when people request for their pull request to be reviewed after their pull request has been reviewed.
-If there is a good reason to have a new type, please list here
+about: Issue templates are limited to reduce the number of spam issues opened when people request for their pull request to be merged.
+If there is a good reason to have a new type, please list here.
 title: Issue Template Type
 labels: 'type:enhancement'
 ---